01binary/PD-Stepper-Servo/README.md

 # PD-Stepper-Servo

-Controller that helps integrate [PD Stepper](https://github.com/joshr120/PD-Stepper) into robotics projects by adding close loop PID control.
+Controller that helps integrate [PD Stepper](https://github.com/joshr120/PD-Stepper) into robotics projects by adding closed loop position PID control.

 If you are not familiar with stepper motors check out [Stepper Motors and Arduino - The Ultimate Guide](https://www.youtube.com/watch?v=7spK_BkMJys).